Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$: Numerics

 In order to give an accurate portrayal of our results we will specify the precise numerical configurations we use in the algorithm in the example of $S=4$.
 For each $\bP_a$ function we truncate the series after $25$ $c_{a,n}$.
 Note that as a result of the parity properties of $\bP$ functions this effectively means we truncate the series \eqref{PexpansionAdS5} at order $\mathcal{O}\left(x^{-50}\right)$.
 As there are four $\bP$-functions, together with the anomalous dimension $\gamma$ and the gluing parameter $\alpha$, there are $1+1+4\times 25=102$ real parameters entering our algorithm.
 To accurately determine $Q_{a|i}$ at large $u$ we keep $N=26$ in the r.h.s. of \eqref{Qailargeu}.
 Then to shift the result to the real axis we apply \eqref{Qpp} with $N'=100$ which allows us to determine $\mu^R$ and $W$.
 Finally, we need to compute $\Ptt$ at some number ${\rm NP}$ of sampling points, for which we took ${\rm NP}=175$.

 By explicitly implementing this procedure we found the following values for the anomalous dimension $\gamma$, displayed in Table \ref{table:gammafors2}.
-By performing a fit of our numerical data for different values of $g$ we predict the following weak-coupling expressions for $\gamma$ \footnote{The presented numerical data will be updated to include further digits of precision in the published version of this paper.}:
+By performing a fit of our numerical data for different values of $g$ we predict the following weak-coupling expressions for $\gamma$:

 Finally, a plot of the anomalous dimension for $S=2,4,6$ is presented in Figure \ref{fig:s246graphics}.